percona/percona-server-mysql-operator/source/TLS.rst

 operator requests a certificate from the *cert-manager*.
 The *cert-manager* acts as a self-signed issuer and generates certificates.
 The Percona Operator self-signed issuer is local to the operator namespace.
-This self-signed issuer is created because Percona XtraDB Cluster requires all certificates issued by the same :abbr:`CA (Certificate authority)`.
+This self-signed issuer is created because Percona Server for MySQL requires all certificates issued by the same :abbr:`CA (Certificate authority)`.

 Self-signed issuer allows you to deploy and use the Percona